Soccer-Euro-Roller-coaster Bilic leading Croatia's charge

 campaign.

-qualifiers when a 2-0 defeat by Greece left them second in their
+2-0 defeat by Greece left them second in their group, behind the

 But he gained vindication, and some revenge for Croatia's